-• The set of parameters which start with "recipe param" and end with a number or a string correspond to the parameters of the relevant pipeline recipe.
+• The set of parameters which start with "recipe param" and end with a number or a string correspond to the parameters of the relevant FORS pipeline recipe.
 By default in the RecipeExecuter actor, the pipeline recipe parameters are set to their pipeline default values.
-If you need to change the default parameter value for any pipeline recipe, then this is where you should edit the value.
-For more information on the ZIMPOL pipeline recipe parameters, the user should refer to the SPHERE pipeline user manual (Möller-Nilson et al. 2016) or to the command line help available via esorex --man <recipe name>.
+If you need to change the parameter value for any pipeline recipe, then this is where you should edit the value.

-The description of the remainder of the RecipeExecuter actor parameters are outside the scope of this tutorial, and the interested user is referred to the Reflex User Manual for further details (Forchì 2012).
-Any changes that you make in the "Edit parameters" window must be saved in the workflow by clicking the Commit button when you have finished to have them used for processing.
+The description of the remainder of the RecipeExecuter actor parameters are outside the scope of this tutorial, and the interested user is referred to the Reflex User Manual for further details.
+Any changes that you make in the "Edit parameters" window may be saved in the workflow by clicking the Commit button when you have finished.

-5.2.4 Lazy Mode
+8.2.4 Lazy Mode